 Manitoba's sales tax is 13 percent -- in 2010, this replaced the former Provincial sales tax of 5 percent and the federal GST (Goods & Services Tax) of 8 percent.
 In other words, the Conservative Party government of Prime Minister Stephen Harper wanted Canadians to think he'd killed the hated GST, when, in fact, Manitobans are paying pretty much the same taxes that they did before.
 See how stupid it is to vote for conservative candidates?
 It doesn't work in any country, as Canada recently admitted by dumping Harper and his Tories for Justin Trudeau and his Liberals.

 The Red River divides street addresses into east and west, and the Assiniboine River divides the city into north and south.
 Winnipeg doesn't have a subway, and its buses are $2.50 cash and $2.15 for a prepaid ticket.
 Again, that's in Canadian dollars, making it cheaper than New York's MTA or New Jersey Transit.
+The city has no freeway "beltway."

 The drinking age in Manitoba is 18.
 Postal Codes in Manitoba begin with the letter R. The Area Codes are 204 and 431.
+Utilities are run by Manitoba Hydro.

 Going In.
 Today, the Blue Bombers play at Investors Group Field.
 Opening in 2013 on the campus of the University of Manitoba, it is a 33,500-seat facility that can be expanded to 40,000.
 The address is 315 Chancellor Matheson Road, at University Crescent, about 6 miles south of downtown.
 Take the Number 60 bus from downtown to the aforementioned intersection, across from IGF's southeast corner.
 If you drive in, parking is C$20.